Are you eligible for a winter fuel payment?

-Visit our recipe pages for lots of delicious kitchen inspirations.
+Visit our recipe pages for more inspiration.

-And stores such as Matalan, Primark, Peacocks and TK Maxx can be good sources of inexpensive clothes.
+Also stores such as Matalan, Primark, Peacocks and TK Maxx can be good sources of inexpensive clothes.
 Try buying one item from an unfamiliar shop to start with, to see how well it washes.

 Online, eBay is an alternative – and Amazon sells clothes too, often branded, at reasonable prices.
 Then, of course, there are other online fashion giants such as Asos, with bargains galore.